Anyon condensation and the color code: Terminating the color code domain walls

 In what follows we classify the color codes semi-transparent domain walls using an abstraction based on the color-code boson table~\eqref{eq:BosonTable}.
 This allows us to divide all $162$ semi-transparent domain walls into $8$ classes.
 We can therefore explore how they can be used to store and manipulate logical qubits.
 We will also describe the physics of a semi-transparent domain wall for the color code by viewing it in the unfolded picture.
 We note that the exposition given in this subsection expands on the discussion given in the appendix of Ref.~\cite{Thomsen22}.
 Before we present our general classification of semi-transparent domain walls, let us first show an explicit microscopic example.

 We introduce a semi-transparent domain wall to the color code by applying a partial condensation to a one-dimensional subregion of the lattice.
 As discussed in Sec.~\ref{sec:CondPart}, one color-code boson is chosen to be identified with the trivial charge in order to perform a partial condensation.
 In Fig.~\ref{fig:CC-CC-DW}~(a) we show a domain wall where the \rx anyon is chosen to be condensed on the color-code lattice.
 One can check that this domain wall condenses the \rx charge no matter which side it approaches the domain wall.
 For a general semi-transparent domain wall, however, this is not the case and anyons approaching the domain wall from opposite sides might behave differently.
 We can construct one such example microscopically by composing two distinct bosons to be condensed along adjacent one-dimensional regions.
-Fig.~\ref{fig:CC-CC-DW}~(b) shows a horizontal semi-transparent domain wall which we construct by condensing \rx on the top and \gy on the bottom.
+Fig.~\ref{fig:CC-CC-DW}~(b) shows a horizontal semi-transparent domain wall which we construct by condensing \rx above the domain wall and \gy below the domain wall.
 We follow the procedure laid out in Sec.~\ref{sec:CondStabs} to obtain a valid stabiliser realisation.

 We obtain a clearer understanding of the physics of semi-transparent domain walls of the color code by unfolding them into two layers of the toric code~\cite{Bombin12,Kubica15}.
 Fig.~\ref{fig:SemiTranspDWunfolded}~(a) shows an example of an unfolded semi-transparent domain wall.
 Here, the top layer hosts a narrow puncture while the bottom layer is connected across the domain wall.
 Anyons on the bottom layer can pass through the domain wall, i.e., they remain mobile, while anyons on the top layer either condense or confine according to the chosen boundary type of this toric code layer.
 While this is the simplest example of an unfolded semi-transparent color code domain wall, the general case can be obtained from it readily.
 More precisely, we redundantly obtain all possible semi-transparent domain walls in the color code from this simple example by adding transparent domain walls to either side of the displayed semi-transparent domain wall.
 One such example is shown in Fig.~\ref{fig:SemiTranspDWunfolded}~(b), where we additionally introduce a layer-swapping domain wall.